surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 But, how did PHP implement this concept, back in PHP 5.4 ?
 Let's see that together.

 > Interning a string is ensuring this string will never be stored in memory more than once per process.
-For softwares managing big strings, or many strings, this can represent a nice memory saving as well as better performances regarding any string manipulation.
+For softwares managing big strings, or many strings (like PHP does), this can represent a nice memory saving as well as better performances regarding any string manipulation.

 The concept is easy.
 Whenever we meet a string, instead of creating it with a classical `malloc()` (we are assuming dynamic strings that can't really be stack allocated), we store the string into a bound buffer and add it to a dictionnary (which is a hashtable).
 If the string is already present in the dictionnary, the API returns its pointer, effectively preventing us from creating yet another copy of such a string in memory.